 [Disconnecting]

-Once the actions of the file transfer has completed users will then need to disconnect from the FTP Server to close the connection:
+After the file transfer has completed users will then need to disconnect from the FTP Server to close the connection:

 Disconnect-JFS